Lab-e-Mehran

-Lab-e-Mehran is an entertainment park in Sukkur, Pakistan.
+Lab-e-Mehran was an entertainment park in Sukkur, Pakistan.
 It is situated on the right bank of Indus River, adjacent to the Sukkur Barrage.
-It was built at a cost of 120 million rupees, and is still under development.
-It is a main visiting place in the Sukkur city.
+It was built at a cost of 120 million rupees.
+This park was destroyed in 2021.
+All the rides & other actives were taken out of the amusement park.
+Once used to be an amusement park is now just a park for walking & chilling.
+It was a main visiting place in the Sukkur city for so many years.
+People still come here but not so much as they used to in the past years.

 History

 The Barrage Division of the Irrigation Department, Sindh was assigned to build the Lab-e-Mehran Park and the opening ceremoney was held in 1965.

 In 2004, the then-Chief Minister of Sindh, announced an amount of Rs.
 12 crores for its restoration and renovation.
 The project's initial phase was finished at a cost of Rs.
 10 million.
 The sitting Chief Minister of Sindh performed the ceremony for the second phase of the project, which cost Rs.
 15 million, on January 30, 2006.

 In 2021, the Supreme Court of Pakistan rejected a petition of the Sukkur Municipal Corporation to take over management of the Labe Mehran Park.